 Raising a child is expensive.
 You have the right to seek child support from the child’s father.
 But first, paternity must be established.
 If the father is unwilling to acknowledge paternity, it may be established through a court-ordered DNA test.

-Our dedicated attorney in Albany could help a mother take these necessary steps in a paternity dispute case.
+Our dedicated paternity dispute attorney in Albany could help a mother take these necessary steps.
 We can also help you address requests for custody privileges from the father.

 Rights of Unmarried Fathers